 Developing your own accountability system is crucial in the sustainability journey.
 Everyone starts somewhere and by developing goals and metrics, brands can improve.
-When brands make sustainability part of their vision, they are recognizing that we need to be stewards of the earth and make a difference for the planet we all share.
+When brands make sustainability part of their vision, they are recognizing that we need to be stewards of the earth and make a difference for society and the planet we all share.

 You can develop your own vision by studying how your brand is doing now.
 Establish goals of where you want your company to be in the next few years.

 Nike’s Marketing Approach